 The estimates are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized prospectively in the period of the revision and future periods.
-While the influence of COVID-19 is unpredictable as it is uncertain at this moment when COVID-19 will be contained, it is assumed that the influence will continue to some extent into the next fiscal year but will wane.
+While COVID-19 may have some degree of temporary impact, such as changes or postponement of customers' capital investments, it is assumed that its impact on the Company's non-consolidated financial position and operating results will be limited.

-The following are the key estimates and associated assumptions that may have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the subsequent reporting period.
-For details, please refer to Notes on Accounting Estimates as part of the consolidated financial statements and the non-consolidated balance sheet.
+The following are the key estimates that may have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in the subsequent reporting period.
+For details of the estimates and underlying assumptions, please refer to Notes on Accounting Estimates as part of the consolidated financial statements and the non-consolidated balance sheet.